davidson-ben/davidson-ben.github.io/content/post/Madison East High School Group/index.md

   caption: ''
 ---

--Description of activity
+- Description of activity
--Attach handout and MATLAB code?
+- Attach handout and MATLAB code?